RMariowski/Graphics-and-multimedia-laboratory/README.md

 ### 5 - Flood Fill
 Write a program for filling polygons (and others figures) with specified color by using Flood Fill technique.

+### 6 - Color Models
+Write a program that represents two color models - RGB and HSV.